ncanceill/snakeling/README.md

 ## Quickstart

-See the [Python Packaging User Guide](https://packaging.python.org) for more info.

 1. Create a new git repository
    - Write a `pyproject.toml` file
    - Add your code in a `src` directory